bazbt3/ayadn_shell/README.md

 ## Next steps:

-1. If you haven't already used Ayadn, type `ayadn help authorize` to see what's necessary to authorise the app to aithenticate and interact with the App.net servers.
+1. If you haven't already used Ayadn, type `ayadn help authorize` to see what's necessary to authorise the app to authenticate and interact with the App.net servers.

 2. Copy the `ayadn.yml` file contents from here into a new `~/.tmuxinator/ayadn.yml` file.
 3. Copy the `ayadn_shell.sh` from here into a new `~/Documents/ayadn_shell.sh` - noting that it must be able to be executed.